[Index] [Menu] [Up] Title[Header]

 SETI@Home

-I have been running the SETI at Home program on my Macs for about 7 years but I only had a reasonable number of machines (Power Mac G3 and G4s) during the second year.
-I currently have a varying number of machines dedicated to the task: sometimes just some older G4s, and at other times some new fast Intel multiple core machines, so my output varies significantly over time.
+I have been running the SETI at Home program on my Macs for about 15 years but I have only had a reasonable number of machines at certain times (when spare machines were available for various reasons).
+I currently have a varying number of machines dedicated to the task - sometimes just 2 or 3 machines and sometimes more - so my output varies significantly over time.

 A few of my colleagues at Otago University (and a few from other places) in the past used their Macs but my rate isn't very high now - at its peak my SETI project had about 30 machines.
 Check below to see my current status.
 You can check my latest stats at the SETI site.

-In the tables shown below my best stats for the classic project (before 2007) are shown in bold and significant stats for the new (BOINC) project are shown in red.
+In the tables shown below my best stats for the classic project (before 2007) and some significant milestones for the new one are shown in bold, and significant stats for the new (BOINC) project are shown in red.

 Current and Previous Stats: OJB